The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Delete Wishlist by ID/Ref
-Deleting a Wishlist marks the wishlist as deleted and produces the HTTP response confirming the action.
+Deleting a Wishlist marks the wishlist as deleted and produces an HTTP response confirming the action.
 If the wishlist does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlists```